Kampfkarren/blog/src/articles/i-cannot-use-editable-images.md

 ## Fine, I'll talk about ID verification

 Okay, so to be transparent, I'm really just upset I can't do drawing.
-The other ideas are great, but if I titled this "**You** Cannot Use Editable Images", which it was originally, then a bunch of people would tell me that they actually can for their use cases.
+The other ideas are great, but if I titled this "**You** cannot use EditableImages", which it was originally, then a bunch of people would tell me that they actually can for their use cases.
 You **can** use them to make things like minimaps, with extreme effort.
 You **can** use them to create things like graphs.
 You **can** use them to create dynamic blood effects.
 You can even make a bunch of emulators.
 Like, a lot of them.[^9]

 But this time, I'll be upset on *your* behalf.
 Despite all of my writing, I bet money that the real reason the Client Beta release of EditableImage did not receive as many likes as it could've is because of this restriction: